SciCompKL/CoDiPack/documentation/TutorialB2.md

 using TH = codi::TapeHelper<codi::HessianComputationType>;
 TH th;
 ~~~~
-which will create the tape helper.
+which creates the tape helper.
 For the recording of the tape the helper provides four functions:
 [startRecording](@ref codi::TapeHelper::startRecording),
 [registerInput](@ref codi::TapeHelper::registerInput),
 [registerOutput](@ref codi::TapeHelper::registerOutput) and
-[stopRecording](@ref codi::TapeHelper::stopRecording). `startRecording` and `stopRecording` define the borders for the
+[stopRecording](@ref codi::TapeHelper::stopRecording). `startRecording` and `stopRecording` define the section of the
-code that will be recorded on the tape. `registerInput` and `registerOutput` will tell CoDiPack which are independent and
+code that will be recorded on the tape. `registerInput` and `registerOutput` tell CoDiPack which variables in the source code
-dependent variables of the source code that is being taped.
+are inputs (independent ones) and outputs (dependent ones).
 In our case the recording of `dotWithNorms` will look
 like:
 ~~~~{.cpp}
 const size_t n = 10;